Home | Browse Topics | Health & disability | Accident compensation (ACC) | Independent reviews

 Independent reviews

-The ACC scheme includes an opportunity for you to challenge ACC decisions by having them reviewed by someone who’s outside and independent of ACC.
+If you’re not happy with a decision by ACC, you can challenge it by getting an independent review from outside of ACC.
 These reviews are carried out by either FairWay Resolution or the Independent Complaint and Review Authority (ICRA).

 Types of decisions and issues that can be reviewed